olga-perederieieva/TAsK/README.md

 ```<LINK_FLOWS>: {}```

 Path to file where link flows must be written.
 If the field is empty, no file will be created.
-If the field is set to AUTO, automatically generated name will be used.
+If the field is set to AUTO, an automatically generated name will be used.

 ```<CONVERGENCE>: {}```

 Path to file where convergence must be written.
 If the field is empty, no file will be created.
-If the field is set to AUTO, automatically generated name will be used.
+If the field is set to AUTO, an automatically generated name will be used.

 ```<PATH_SET>: {}```

 Path to file where path sets must be written.
 Applicable only to path-based algorithms.
 If the field is empty, no file will be created.
-If the field is set to AUTO, automatically generated name will be used.
+If the field is set to AUTO, an automatically generated name will be used.

 ```<LATEX_OUTPUT>: {net.tex}```

 Path to file where latex output must be written.
 If this field is specified, then field <NODES> must be specified too.
 If the field is empty, no file will be created.
-If the field is set to AUTO, automatically generated name will be used.
+If the field is set to AUTO, an automatically generated name will be used.

 **Note:** For KML output one has to modify main.cpp and use classes KMLNetOutput, KMLSelectLink, KMLPlotTolls and DiffKMLNetOutput.